d1360/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This script converts a number from base 2 (binary) to base 10 (decimal).
 The binary number is stored in the environment variable `BINARY`, and the script displays the number in base 10, followed by a new line.

+# Project: init_files_variables_and_expansions

+## Script 12-combinations

+This script prints all possible combinations of two lowercase letters (from 'a' to 'z'), except for "oo".
+Each combination is printed on a new line, and the output is alphabetically ordered starting with "aa".
+The script file contains a maximum of 64 characters.